 - Must have the administrative and/or fiscal capability to provide a meal to the Foster Grandparents during onsite service

-- Must be willing complete monthly and/or quarterly compliance forms.
+- Must be willing to complete monthly and/or quarterly compliance forms.

 Our current Volunteer Stations

-- Junior Blind of America – Los Angeles (link https://www.juniorblind.org/)
+- Wayfinder Family Services – Los Angeles (link - https://www.wayfinderfamily.org/)

-- Carmelitos and Harbor Hills Housing Development After School Programs – Long Beach and Lomita (link https://www.hacola.org/public-housing/resident-services-program-(rsp))
+- Harbor Hills Housing Development After School Program – Lomita (link - https://211la.org/resources/site/los-angeles-county-development-authority-harbor-hills-family-public-housing)

-- The Jeffrey Foundation – Los Angeles (link http://www.thejeffreyfoundation.org/)
+- The Salvation Army – Los Angeles (link - https://www.salvationarmyusa.org/usn/)